Nikovash/bitoreum-builder/docs/usage-guide.md

 # 🚀 Usage Guide

-This document walks you through using the `build-bitoreum.sh` script to compile Bitoreum or related forks for multiple platforms.
+This document walks you through using the `bake.sh` script to compile Bitoreum or related forks for multiple platforms.

 ---